ubccr/ccrdocs/pages/hpc/jobs.md

 ```
 sshare <flag>
 --accounts=group_name
---all --accounts=group_name  (Shows fairshare for members of the group)
+--all --accounts=[YourSlurmAccount]  (Shows fairshare for members of the group)
 ```

+!!!
+Tip "Slurm Account Name"
+    Slurm account names are listed on your allocations for cluster resources in [ColdFront](https://coldfront.ccr.buffalo.edu) or you can view on the command line using the `slimits` command.

 **Show Job Priority:**
 ```
 sprio <flag>
 -j jobid
--u username
+-u [CCRusername]
 ```

 **To show Job Priority sorted from highest to lowest:**  Use the `sranks` command